rtucker/reykitty.me/content/now.md

 ---

-**I'm going to a solstice party this weekend**, which is exciting and a little bit scary.
+**I'm going to a solstice party this weekend**, which is exciting and a little bit intimidating (first overnight trip in a few years).
 It's out in the *Middle of Nowhere* so we'll be there overnight.
 Fortunately, I will have this very page to use as a reference when asked what I've been up to lately.
 Don't worry, though!
 Nigel will be auto-fed by the auto-feeder.

 **I'm working on this web site**.
 I've been inspired by hanging out with a small group of local furries in the basement of the library, working on web site stuff.
 It was really good to see folks working on their own web sites.
 I worked on [gender.solutions](https://gender.solutions/), my 2018-era shitpost.
 It hadn't been rebuilt in more than six years.
 That was fun.